Didip-eu/didip_handwriting_datasets/doc/index.rst

 * An alphabet is a glorified dictionary; if it is many-to-one (*n* symbols map to 1 code), the operation that maps a code to a symbol (for decoding) is consistently returns the same symbol, no matter how the dictionary was created.

 * No matter how it has been created (from a in-memory dictionary or a file), the alphabet used for instantiating a dataset is ultimately stored in a file ``alphabet.tsv`` in the same directory as the work samples.

 * Any dataset that is read from an existing TSV file is assigned by default the alphabet stored in ``alphabet.tsv``.

 * The ``alphabet`` attribute of a dataset can be assigned with an Alphabet object, that overrides the default:

   + at initialization time, this alphabet overrides the on-disk alphabet (``alphabet.tsv`` file).
   + if the alphabet is set in a later stage, the on-disk alphabet is not modified.
-<<<<<<< HEAD

   This puts a premimum on the alphabet used for creating the dataset on-disk; it can easily be read back and examined later (and modified on-disk, if ever needed).
-Assigning an alphabet on a live dataset object at a latere stage may be useful, but it should not mess with the existing on-disk data.
+Assigning an alphabet on a live dataset object at a later stage may be useful (albeit not encouraged), but it should not mess with the existing on-disk data.

-The ChartersDataset class initializes a default alphabet, that can be replaced
+The ChartersDataset class initializes a default, class-wide alphabet, that makes sense for most DiDip data.
+The alphabet attribute of a given work dataset is set in 3 steps:

+1. Every time a work dataset is created for an HTR task, the class-wide, default alphabet is serialized first in the resulting work directory, no matter the initialization parameters.

+2. Any alphabet TSV file that is passed as a parameter to the dataset initialization method overrides the default alphabet in the same directory.

+3. The ``alphabet`` instance attribute (an Alphabet object) is initialized from the TSV file.

+This ensures that both on-disk and live alphabets are always in sync.

 -----------------------------------------
 Fitting data actual charset to a model